Robert Shulman's house

 Coordinates: 40.713529, -73.759863

 This image of Shulman's house was taken from news footage that was captured shortly after his arrest.
-As you can see, the exterior has completely changed since the murders.
+The exterior has significantly changed since the murders.

 Schulman's victims were Lori Vasquez (24), Meresa Hammonds (31), Medford Jane Doe (unidentified), Lisa Ann Warner (18), and Kelly Sue Bunting (28).